LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

         Value of elt 5 in buffer array (expect 7): 7

-Next, we deallocate the view and show that its decription remains intact; for example, num elements is still 10.
+Next, we deallocate the view and show that its decription remains intact; for example, the number of elements is still 10.
 The view is no longer allocated, but it is still attached to its buffer.
-We confirm that the buffer is no longer allocated as expected.
+We confirm this and that the buffer is no longer allocated as expected.

 Then, we allocate the view again.
 Since the buffer is still attached to the view, a new buffer is not created in the datastore and the existing buffer is